Gaslighting 101: Definition, Origin, Signs, and Examples

 - You were the one that caused this

 We could go on and on with gaslighting phrases, but we hope you get the point.
-These gaslighting phrases are designed to distort your reality and have you question everything about yourself, your opinions, and simple facts.
+These gaslighting phrases are designed to distort your reality and have you question everything about yourself, your opinions, and even facts.
 Taking what the gaslighter says seriously forces you to also take some, or often all, of the responsibility for whatever abuse has occurred.
+This is not okay and is a form of emotional and mental abuse.

 - You’re too sensitive or emotional